centreon/centreon-documentation/README.md

 ## Copyright and license

-Code and documentation copyright 2020 Centreon, inc
+Code and documentation copyright 2020 Centreon, inc. This project is licensed under the GPL-2.0 License.